 Whenever a family's assistance will be terminated, HACA will send a written notice of termination to the family and to the owner.
-The PHA will also send a form HUD-50066 to the family with the termination notice.
+The PHA will also send the Certification as a Victim of Domestic Violence, Dating Violence, Stalking or Sexual Assault form to the family with the termination notice.
 The notice will state the date on which the termination will become effective.
 This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other HACA policies, or the circumstances surrounding the termination require.
 When HACA notifies an owner that a family's assistance will be terminated, HACA will, if appropriate, advise the owner of his/her right to offer the family a separate, unassisted lease.

 If a family whose assistance is being terminated is entitled to an informal hearing, the notice of termination that HACA sends to the family must meet the additional HUD and PHA notice requirements discussed in section 16-III.C of this plan.
-VAWA 2013 expands notification requirements to require PHAs to provide notice of VAWA rights and the HUD 50066 form when a PHA terminates a household's housing benefits.
+VAWA 2013 expands notification requirements to require PHAs to provide notice of VAWA rights and the Certification as a Victim of Domestic Violence, Dating Violence, Stalking or Sexual Assault form when a PHA terminates a household's housing benefits.